scalawithcats/scala-with-cats/src/pages/type-classes/anatomy.md

  1. Define a type class `Printable[A]` containing a single method `format`.
     `format` should accept a value of type `A` and returns a `String`.

- 2. Create an object `PrintInstances` containing instances of `Printable` for `String` and `Int`.
+ 2. Create an object `PrintableInstances` containing instances of `Printable` for `String` and `Int`.

  3. Define an object `PrintSyntax` with two generic interface methods: